2004 (July to December)

 –Batman/Joker: Switch #1

-–REFERENCE: Early November.
-Commissioner Gordon is demoted (as a result of Mayor Dickinson’s involvement in corruption) and Chief Inspector Vane takes his place as commissioner.
+–REFERENCE: In Batman #674 and Azrael: Death’s Dark Knight—originally told in Detective Comics #121 (1947).
+Early November.
+Jim Gordon is demoted (as a result of Mayor Dickinson’s involvement in corruption) and Chief Inspector Vane takes his place as commissioner.
 While Vane is in charge, Dr. Simon Hurt decides the time is right to unleash his three substitute Batmen, who have been in constant training for the past eight years.
 Dr. Hurt sics Branca, Michael Lane, and Josef Muller on Batman, but the Dark Knight is able to easily defeat them.
 Batman also reveals the mayor’s corruption and quickly returns Gordon back to his rightful place as commissioner.
 The mayor, however, is able to avoid public scandal and continue serving his post.
 Dr. Hurt remains hidden in the shadows, but is obviously unhappy with his substitute Batmen.
 He decides they, like the real Batman, must be driven by rage and sorrow in order to be effective.
 Thus begins an insane campaign of torture and brutality which will shape the three men for the next five years until their return.
 Due to post-hypnotic suggestion implanted into Batman’s head eight years prior (by Hurt), Batman’s memory of battling the substitute Batmen is erased entirely, although he does record the fight into the Black Casebook, listing it as a hallucination/nightmare about “three ghost Batmen.”
-These events are all referenced in Batman #674 (2008) by Grant Morrison, but reflect details which occur in Detective Comics #121 (1947).
-I should mention that this instance does not technically count as a police commissioner demotion and subsequent re-christening for Jim Gordon.
+Note that this instance of Gordon losing rank does not technically count as a police commissioner demotion and subsequent re-christening for Jim Gordon.
 Once his demotion is revealed to have been a result of corruption, it appears on the record books as if Gordon was never demoted at all.
 Think of it as an annulment.
-I should also mention that the eight year’s worth of training for the substitute Batmen is based upon a time-frame that fits consistently with the history of Michael Lane as detailed in Azrael: Death’s Dark Knight.
+I should also mention that the eight years’ worth of training for the substitute Batmen is based upon a time-frame that fits consistently with the history of Michael Lane detailed in Azrael: Death’s Dark Knight.

-–FLASHBACK: Batman saves firefighter Holman Hunt from a burning building.
+–FLASHBACK: From Joker’s Asylum: Two-Face #1.
+Batman saves firefighter Holman Hunt from a burning building.
 However, Hunt is permanently burn-scarred exactly like Two-Face.
-Instead of becoming evil, the firefighter becomes the “good Two-Face,” going on motivational speaking tours and generally helping others (as seen through a flashback within a flashback in Joker’s Asylum: Two-Face #1).
+Instead of becoming evil, the firefighter becomes the “good Two-Face,” going on motivational speaking tours and generally helping others.
 This flashback is narrated entirely by Joker himself, so much of it may be apocryphal.
-However, it’s basic elements are most likely canonical.
+However, its basic elements are most likely canonical.

-–NOTE: Early November.
-Lex Luthor makes Talia the head of his corporate empire (as seen in Action Comics #773) because he is elected President of the United States of America (!) (as seen in Superman: Lex 2000).
+–NOTE: In Action Comics #773 and Superman: Lex 2000.
+Early November.
+Lex Luthor makes Talia the head of his corporate empire (as seen in Action Comics #773) because he is elected President of the United States of America (as seen in Superman: Lex 2000)!
 Talia goes by the clever name of “Talia Head.”

 –Batman Confidential #31-35 (“THE BAT & THE BEAST”)